 lover and friend than most women I had known.
 (I have to say honestly

-an honest appraisal of and she might have been smarter than a friend I knew
+an honest appraisal of and she might have been smarter than everyone I knew and that includes Ben Franklin and a friend I knew

 have mistaken her for Sally Hemmings (who I was never involved with and

 I'll explain that in a bit) as they both had very similar figures.
 She